mo-sangha/book/chapters/nature-as-awareness.typ

 has recognized naked awareness.

 There are many indicators we may use for evidence to verify recognition.
-Beings typically, immediately, apprehend this recognition, and without guidance could delay their familiarization for a significant time.
-"Apprehend" means we're not leaving it alone as naked awareness but we form concepts, tell stories about awareness, lay claim to awareness as typical patterned tendencies get mingled in.
+Beings typically immediately apprehend this recognition, and without guidance could delay their familiarization for a significant time.
+"Apprehend" means we're not leaving it alone as naked awareness but we form concepts, tell stories about awareness, and lay claim to awareness as typical patterned tendencies get mingled in.
 This is why we have a second phase, which is to familiarize with the recognition.